-Genitourinary (GU) prolapse occurs when the normal support structures for the organs inside a women's pelvis are weakened.
+Genitourinary (GU) prolapse occurs when the normal support structures for the organs inside a woman's pelvis are weakened.
 The result is that one or more of the organs - the womb (uterus), the bladder or the back passage (rectum) - can drop down (prolapse) into the vagina.
 This may lead to no symptoms at all.
 However, it often causes discomfort in the vagina as well as other symptoms, including urinary and bowel problems.
 There are various possible treatments for GU prolapse and the outlook (prognosis) is generally good.

 What is genitourinary prolapse?

 Genitourinary (GU) prolapse occurs when these normal support structures are weakened and are no longer effective.
 The result is that one (or more) of the organs inside the pelvis drops down (prolapses).
 The space available for the organ(s) to drop down into is the vagina.
-There can be different degrees of prolapse depending on how much, or how far, the organ(s) might have dropped down into the vagina.
+There can be different degrees of prolapse, depending on how much, or how far, the organ(s) might have dropped down into the vagina.
 Sometimes, the prolapse can be so much that it causes the walls of the vagina, or the uterus, or both, to protrude outside the opening of the vagina.

 What are the different types of genitourinary prolapse?